-Lately I’ve encountered this question in many different places–in the blogs I subscribe to, in the articles I read, and in various talks about health and wellness topics.
-This question is interesting to me because the real question, “what does ‘being healthy’ mean to you?” assumes the answer to be a highly individual one, and I think that’s very true.
-It’s also a thought-provoking question, because how many of us really have a clear picture of what our “healthy” selves would be like?
+I’ve encountered this question in many different places–in the blogs I subscribe to, in the articles I read, and in various talks about health and wellness topics.
+This question is interesting to me because the real question for people is, “what does ‘being healthy’ mean to you?”
+The answer is a highly individual one.
+The question is also thought-provoking, because how many of us really have a clear picture of what our “healthy” selves would be like?
 And if we don’t, how can we ever set or achieve any goals related to being healthy?
 Without a personalized vision, it can be hard to make lasting progress; we’re either aiming for someone else’s goal or a fuzzy goal at best.

-The more I considered this question, the more I found that my definition of “healthy” was a rough concept, at best, and I struggled to pin down a more specific definition–that is, until I borrowed this very simple and effective technique from my day job:
+The more I considered this question, the more I found that my definition of “healthy” was a rough concept, at best.
+I attempted to pin down a more specific definition, borrowing this very simple and effective technique from my former (corporate) job:

 - Think of a person you would call “healthy”.
 It can be someone you know, or someone you know about; someone next door or at work, or someone famous.
 It doesn’t matter.
 All that matters is that when you you look at that person, you think “wow, s/he’s really healthy.
 I wish I could be like that!”